actions/toolkit/packages/artifact/README.md

 ## Additional Documentation

+Check out [additional-information](docs/additional-information.md) for extra documentation around usage, restrictions and behavior.

-Check out [additional-information](additional-information.md) for extra documentation.
+Check out [implementation-details](docs/implementation-details.md) for extra information about the implementation of this package.